 But the majority of us are out of touch with our intuition.
 We stumble to define it, let alone use it to shape our lives.
 And in a society that largely values only what can be explained, it’s no surprise that many ignore or repress this powerful sense.

-While this may change in the future—scientists have already proven that your body can sense a poor decision before your mind can process the risk or rationally explain why.
+Scientists have already proven that your body can sense a poor decision before your mind can process the risk or rationally explain why.
 Still, most of us have been conditioned to resist this deeper knowledge within us.

 We are embarrassed to say that we follow hunches, we mistrust the sometimes-cryptic messages that our instincts send to us, and consequently we diminish our capacity to leverage the power of our own instincts when we need them most.
 Our discomfort with the idea of relying on our instincts is based on millennia of cultural prejudice.